wp-plugins/comprehensive-google-map-plugin/readme.txt

 8. Facebook style interactive interface for managing multiple map markers

 == Changelog ==

+= 2.0.7 =
+* Enhancement: As a short term solution, additional marker pins now have blue colour.
+This helps to discriminate between additional and primary markers.
+Moving forward, as a long term solution, custom marker icons will be added.

 = 2.0.6 =
 * Enhancement: Added info-bubble auto pan configuration option